When and why did you start the blog?

 Who takes the pictures?

-Cara takes all her own pictures with a Digital Canon Rebel 2000s, usually with 50mm macro lenses.
+Cara takes all her own pictures with a Digital Canon Rebel 2000s, usually with a 50mm macro lens.
 The majority of the food pictures in our book were taken by Josh Shaub of Very Natural Photo, who also explained much about light, framing, and styling.
 Some were taken by Cara’s fiancé, Alex, who also lends us his expertise on cameras, lens cleaning, and keeping your arms steady in low light (though perhaps that last cannot be learned).
 The lifestyle pictures in the book, as well as those on the site that don’t look like facebook albums, were taken by the talented Allison Badea and styled by Sarah Lederman.

 What’s your technique for taking nice food photos?